 At the same time, mandating finasteride use post-FUE transplantations will make it harder to grasp how individually transplanted hair follicle units (and sometimes, just single hair follicles) behave over decades in a balding environment.
 The FUE studies bank on these follicles behaving the same way as they did in the original hair transplantation studies.
 But again, I’m not sure this is the case.

 Perhaps unsurprisingly, a lot of readers here who did an FUE and then stopped taking finasteride have reported that their transplanted hairs are falling out.
-That’s concerning.
+That’s concerning – especially as these readers have also reported that the regions from where those transplanted hairs were taken have not had any noticeable miniaturization.

 While many surgeons claim this only happens if a transplanted hair is taken too close to the vertex (where thinning might later occur) – this seems to happen far too often to explain all cases.